OscarOdh/GMMK3_RGB/README.md

 - A write failure backs off 3 s, and after 3 consecutive failures the loop **halts** and waits for `Msg::Reconnect`.
 Hammering a stalled endpoint is what makes keys stick.
-- Idle is genuinely idle: one atomic load (`LAST_PRESS_MS`) decides whether anything is decaying, so a still keyboard costs an array compare per tick.
+- Idle is genuinely idle.
+One atomic load (`LAST_PRESS_MS`) decides whether anything is decaying, so a still keyboard costs an array compare per tick.

-### `input.rs` — Win32 hook and power events
+### `input.rs`: Win32 hook and power events

 One thread, one message pump, two jobs: watch every keystroke system-wide, and listen for sleep/resume.
 Exposes everything through statics:
 `PRESS_MS[KEY_SLOTS]`, `LAST_PRESS_MS`, `LAST_KEY_ID`/`LAST_KEY_SEQ` (keymap
 learning), `CAPS_ON`, `SUSPENDED`, `RESUME_GRACE_UNTIL_MS`.

-Statics-and-atomics rather than channels or locks, because the hook callback runs on Windows' deadline and must not allocate or block.
+Statics and atomics rather than channels or locks, because the hook callback runs on Windows' deadline and must not allocate or block.

 Caps Lock is *tracked*, not queried (see the platform table).
 The hook toggles